Camille Moubarak

+Ecclesiastical Authority and Monsignor Moubarak's Political Stances

+Monsignor Camille Moubarak has long been outspoken on political and social issues.
+The intertwining of religious and political authority has been a characteristic of the Maronite Church since its inception.
+Reflecting this intersection, Bishop Boulos Matar refused to nominate Monsignor Moubarak for the parliamentary elections in 2009, despite Monsignor Moubarak being a strong candidate expected to win a popular majority.
+This refusal sparked disappointment and raised questions about the Church's role in the political arena, especially given the historical strong ties between ecclesiastical and political powers in Lebanon.

+In 2022, Archbishop Boulos Abdel Sater of Beirut sent a letter to Monsignor Moubarak, requesting him to stop discussing political matters in the media.
+This action led to a sharp division within the Christian community in Lebanon, with the majority of citizens, including those not belonging to Christian sects, opposing the Church's decision.
+The matter also drew criticism from United Nations circles, which expressed concern over the Church's actions against human rights.
+The Lebanese public and political commentators questioned why Archbishop Boulos Abdel Sater and others were allowed media appearances while Monsignor Moubarak was barred.
+Some sources speculated whether this media ban was related to the issue of maritime border demarcation between Lebanon and Israel, as Monsignor Moubarak had emphasized Lebanon's rights to certain areas and gas extraction in his interviews.
+Additionally, these sources wondered if the ban was connected to the arrest of Maronite Bishop Al-Hajj, who had brought large sums of money from the occupied territories to Lebanon.

 Early life and education

 Camille Moubarak was born on December 15, 1947, the son of Moubarak Moubarak and Zahia Chahine.
 He was homeschooled by his parents until he joined the school of Lebanese Missionaries in Jounieh, Lebanon, and subsequently attended public school in Ain Dara, and then secondary public school in Furn el Chebbak, where he graduated with a concentration in philosophy.
 He later attended the University of St. Joseph of the Jesuits in Beirut, where he majored in Literature and graduated with a PhD.
 His dissertation was titled "Ibn Khaldun's Racial Discrimination".
 Afterwards, he studied for another major in Philosophy and Theology at the Holy Spirit University of Kaslik in Jounieh, before travelling to Rome to join the Pontifical Lateran University, studying economic, political and reformatory theories, and graduating with a doctoral degree in Social Ecclesial Doctrine.
 His thesis was entitled "The Issue of Minorities between Politics and Religion."